Francis Moryson: Career

 A Cavalier refugee, Major Moryson emigrated to Virginia in 1649 around the time of the execution of Charles I, sailing on The Virginia Merchant in September alongside Col. Henry Norwood and Majors Richard Fox and Francis Cary.
 However, their vessel ran aground off Cape Hatteras during a November storm.
-Rather then deposit the passengers at Jamestown, the colony's capital as planned, the ship's crew left them on a small island in Assatague Bay on the Eastern Shore, where they nearly starved, as Norwood later recalled in a book.
+Rather than deposit the passengers at Jamestown, the colony's capital as planned, the ship's crew left them on a small island in Assatague Bay on the Eastern Shore, where they nearly starved, as Norwood later recalled in a book.
 Native Americans discovered the party, nursed them to health, and a Virginia fur trader, Jenkin Price, transported them first to Northampton County and then to George Ludlow's York County home.
 Finally Ralph Wormeley brought Moryson to Jamestown, where Moryson became the guest of Governor Sir William Berkeley.
 When The Virginia Merchant had grounded again in the James River, Berkeley had ordered a search for Moryson's party, possibly because they may have carried a payment of 1000 pounds from Edmund Custis.

 Moryson may have also stayed with relatives, for his brother Richard, who died in 1648, had for a decade served as commander of Fort Point Comfort, and left a plantation nearby.
-Richard's widow twice claimed Francis as a headright in 1750.
+Richard's widow twice claimed Francis as a headright in 1650.
 Another brother, Robert Moryson, also later commanded the fort, as would Robert's son Charles Moryson after this man returned to England.
-In 1754 Francis Moryson bought 24 acres near Jamestown, and the following year leased 120 acres on the James River.
+In 1654 Francis Moryson bought 24 acres near Jamestown, and the following year leased 120 acres on the James River.